Furnyr/Dissonity/CONTRIBUTING.md

 We recommend using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

----

 It's important to keep in mind that version 2 is currently in beta, so the codebase is still prone to changes.

-We try to keep the [Wiki documentation](https://github.com/Furnyr/Dissonity/wiki) up to date for contributors, although the more experimental features are not so well documented:

 <table>
   <tr>